JennEYoon/datasciY/README.md

  * colab (folder) -- hosted Google CoLab Jupyter notebooks
    Links to published files on datasciY.com, that are executable on Google CoLab.

  * jsq (folder) -- practice JavaScript and jQuery
+   PDF - Headfirst Javascript booklet

  * mybinder (folder) -- hosted MyBinder.org Jupyter notebooks
    Links to published files on datasciY.com that are executable by user on MyBinder.org image.
    (Note: Takes a long time to build, about 10 minutes.)

- * python_for_finance (folder) -- book exercises, option pricing model, credit swaps, etc.

- * wip-website (folder) -- work-in-process folder, new materials and testing files.
-   * so -- stack overflow, my answers test files
-   * udacity-github -- notes and articles on using Github, best practices.
-   * PyDataNY-2019 -- temporary working folder
-   * Matplotlib-Github-Test -- temporary working folder

 ### History